DogukanGun/XReplyAgent/README.md

     "meta":{}
   }'
 ```

+Side note: If the bnb mcp server is wanted to test, please put a test author id that is from db and the related wallet should have test tokens.

 Replies under a tweet are handled automatically by the agent when invoked by the bot; no extra flags are needed in normal operation.